 Our two graduate programs differ in scope, distinguished by innovative classes.
-Both include seminars, opportunities for community projects, and a thesis.
+Both include seminars, workshops, opportunities for community projects, and a thesis.

 M.A. in English: Creative Writing